Contracts in Nickel

 See how the command :query config.data succeeds, although the field fail causes an error when evaluated.

-A large configuration will most probably have a root contract attached, corresponding to its schema.
-If this contract checked everything eagerly, forcing the evaluation of most of the configuration, we would lose the benefits of laziness.
+A large configuration usually has a root contract attached, corresponding to its schema.
+If this contract would perform all the checks immediately, forcing the evaluation of most of the configuration, we would lose the benefits of laziness.
 Thus, we want contracts to be lazy as well.
-In particular, a subcontract attached to a field should only fire when the field is requested.
-This is the case with record contracts, and in general with all native contracts combinators.
+In particular, when writing a contract {foo | FooContract}, we want that FooContract fires only when the field foo is requested.
+This is indeed the case: built-in contract combinators, such as array contracts, dictionary contracts and function contracts, all have a delayed part.

-Imagine we want to write a contract similar to {_ : Bool}, that is a dictionary of booleans, but we also want keys to be number literals (although represented as strings).
+Imagine we want to write a contract similar to {_ | Bool}, that is a dictionary of booleans, but we also want keys to be valid numbers (although represented as strings).
 A valid value could look like {"1": true, "2": false, "10": true}.
-If we used boolean predicates as the default for contracts, it would be impossible to make it lazy: as soon as your contract is called, you would need to produce a true or false answer, and checking that fields are all Bool requires evaluating them first.
+If we use a predicate or a validator, it's impossible to preserve laziness: as soon as your contract is called, you would need to produce a yes or no answer, and checking that fields are all Bool requires evaluating their content first.

 {

-NumberBoolDict = fun label value =>
+std.contract.custom (fun label value =>

-let check_fields =
+let with_delayed_checks =

 value

-fun name value =>
+|> std.record.map (fun name value =>

 let label_with_msg =